ad1tyahere/Image_To_Text/README.md

-Certainly!
-Here's a template for a README.md file for your Flask project:

----

 # Handwritten Image to Text Extraction

 The Handwritten Image to Text Extraction Flask application allows users to extract text from handwritten images, with a captivating Coffee Shop Experience.
 It utilizes the Tesseract OCR library for accurate text recognition and conversion.
 The extracted text can be downloaded as a text file.